ygemici/osz/src/core/README.md

 in [(platform)/start.S](https://github.com/bztsrc/osz/blob/master/src/core/x86_64/start.S).
 If you are interested in how OS/Z is booted, you should read the [documentation on booting](https://github.com/bztsrc/osz/blob/master/docs/boot.md).

 `env.c` - environment parser.
-You can pass key=value pairs to core in [FS0:\BOOTBOOT\CONFIG](https://github.com/bztsrc/osz/blob/master/etc/sys/config).
-For a complete list of boot options, read the [manual](https://github.com/bztsrc/osz/blob/master/docs/bootopts.md).
+Parses [FS0:\BOOTBOOT\CONFIG](https://github.com/bztsrc/osz/blob/master/etc/sys/config).

 `font.h` - PC Screen Font version 2 format.

 `fs.c` - an early file system driver to locate files on initial ramdisk.
 Once booted, the [filesystem service](https://github.com/bztsrc/osz/blob/master/src/fs) is used to retrieve and write files.

 `kprintf.c` - console print commands.
-It's not optimal or effective, but that was never intended.
 It's sole purpose is to display messages during boot.
 Later the [user interface service](https://github.com/bztsrc/osz/blob/master/src/ui) is responsible for displaying windows and terminals.

 `msg.c` - messaging functions.
 As OS/Z is a microkernel, it heavily realies on an effective message bus.